RapidPrime/ReferenceClient/README.md

 ReferenceClient
 ===============

 Reference implementation of the rapid prime client.
+This version does not contain our super-secret optimizations, but will allow you to examine the RapidPrime protocol and build your own clients.

+This version's miner is based on the hp12 mining code.